ShadowFolk706/Binmod/README.md

 # Binmod

 Binmod is a simple language I created that isn't really a language.
-It is kinda an esoteric computer language but it limits the size of binary files stored on your computer.
+It is kinda an esoteric computer language but it reduces the size of binary files stored on your computer so I guess that it could theoretically be helpfull in some situations.
+Binmod stands for Binary Modulus.
+I got this idea because I realised that binary is a mod 2 language (it only has 2 values) which means that any series of repeating 1s and 0s or 0s and 1s could be represented as one non-0-or-1 number.
+The code is not hard to follow so no comments are present.
+It is configured to accept files with your Binmod code in it and it will turn the Binmod code back into Binary.
+I am currently working on a encoder to turn Binary into Binmod code.

 Documentation:
 ```